GoogleCloudPlatform/simple-anthos-installer/README.md

 # What can it Install?

-- A GKE Cluster on GCP in a dedicated VPC with [Workload Identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity), [GKE Connect](https://cloud.google.com/anthos/multicluster-management/connect/overview) and [Anthos Config Management (ACM)](https://cloud.google.com/anthos/config-management) enabled.
+- A Regional GKE Cluster on GCP in a dedicated VPC with [Workload Identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity), [GKE Connect](https://cloud.google.com/anthos/multicluster-management/connect/overview), [Anthos Config Management (ACM)](https://cloud.google.com/anthos/config-management) and [Anthos Service Mesh (ACM)](https://cloud.google.com/service-mesh/docs/overview) enabled.

 - An EKS Cluster on AWS in a dedicated VPC with [GKE Connect](https://cloud.google.com/anthos/multicluster-management/connect/overview) and [Anthos Config Management (ACM)](https://cloud.google.com/anthos/config-management) enabled.
 Also creates a Kubernetes Service Account to use to login to the GCP console.